ArthurBrouwersSemester3/Documentation/Sprint planning - retrospective.md

  screen sharing and calling.

 We decided to try a new Retrospective which we made ourselves: the Clash royale retrospective.
+On the left side you can see the positive things in green and on the right side you see the negative things in red.
+The opponent (upper half) and us (lower half) both have towers how closer the text is by a tower how bigger the issue or how better the succes is.

 <img src="https://user-images.githubusercontent.com/124791770/228497735-fa89448b-83c8-44e4-9eda-7fbff65db66c.png" alt="Image description" width="200" height="300">